 Brittney has been an Assistant State’s Attorney at the Cook County State’s Attorney’s Office for the past eleven years.
 Throughout her tenure as a prosecutor, she has worked in the Child Support Enforcement Division, the Conflicts Counsel Unit in the Civil Administrations Bureau and the Misdemeanor Prosecutions Division in the 4th District.
 While assigned to the 4th District, Brittney was awarded the honor of being named State’s Attorney of the Year for the Alliance Against Intoxicated Motorists (AAIM).
 She went on to work in the Preliminary Hearings and Grand Jury Unit, Felony Review Unit, Felony Trial Division and the West Side Community Justice Center.
 Brittney was assigned to the West Side Community Justice Center for four years and remains on the Board of Directors to the Austin Community Family Center.
-Brittney is currently assigned to the Gun Crimes Strategies Unit where she focuses on drivers on violence in Cook County.
+Brittney is currently assigned to the Gun Crimes Strategies Unit where she focuses on drivers of violence in Cook County.
+In 2021, she was also sworn in as a Special Assistant United States Attorney.
 Brittney and her husband reside in the West Loop area of Chicago.

 Monica Gordon was recently selected to serve as the Director of Government Affairs and Community Relations at Chicago State University.
 She is also a dedicated community advocate whose priorities include equitable education and strengthening economic development in the Southland.
 Monica was recently the Executive Director for the Illinois Legislative Black Caucus Foundation for over 2 years.
 She took a leave of absence to focus on a political campaign for the Illinois State Senate of the 40th district.